obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 Select **Views** -> **Home** -> and then **Index.cshtml**.

 > What is cshtml?
-It is a C# HTML file that is used at server side by Razor Markup engine to render the webpage files to user’s browser.
+It is a C# HTML file that is used on the server side by Razor Markup engine to render the webpage files to the user's browser.

-We'll begin by defining the data model the template page will use as shown in line #1 below.
+We'll begin by defining the data model the template page will use, as shown in line #1 below.
 Next, we'll create a couple of divs so that our page looks nice once rendered (along with some boilerplate text about the house).
-Then we'll make use of ASP.NET's  [BeginForm](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.html.formextensions.beginform?view=aspnet-mvc-5.2) Extension method to easily construct a form.
-There are several features that are baked in including an easy way to add  **Placeholder** text and marking the field as **required**.
+Then we'll use ASP.NET's [BeginForm](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.html.formextensions.beginform?view=aspnet-mvc-5.2) Extension method to easily construct a form.
+There are several features that are baked in, including an easy way to add  **Placeholder** text and marking the field as **required**.

 ```csharp
 @model sales_leads.Models.Lead